jaimetur/PhotoMigrator/README.md

 8. (Optional) In this step, the script will look for any duplicate file on OUTPUT_FOLDER (ignoring symbolic links), and will remove all duplicates keeping only the principal file (giving more priority to duplicates files found into any album folder than those found on 'ALL_PHOTOS' folder.

-The result will be a folder (NAMED '<INPUT_TAKEOUT_FOLDER>_{SUFIX}_{TIMESTAMP}' by default, but you can or change the default suffix _'fixed'_ by any other using the option _'-gofs, --google-output-folder-suffix <SUFIX>'_)
+The result will be a folder (NAMED '<INPUT_TAKEOUT_FOLDER>_{SUFFIX}_{TIMESTAMP}' by default, but you can or change the default suffix _'fixed'_ by any other using the option _'-gofs, --google-output-folder-suffix <SUFFIX>'_)
 The final OUTPUT_FOLDER will include:
 - 'Albums' subfolder with all the Albums without year/month structure (by default).
 - 'No-Albums' subfolder with all the photos with year/month structure (by default).

 Finally, if you want to use your processed assets within Synology Photos, you just need to move OUTPUT_FOLDER into your /home/Photos folder and let Synology index all files (it will take long time).
-After that you will be able to explore your photos chronologycally on the Synology Photos App, and all your Albums will be there when you explore the library by folder instead of chronologycally.
+After that you will be able to explore your photos chronologically on the Synology Photos App, and all your Albums will be there when you explore the library by folder instead of chronologically.

 It was very useful for me when I run it to process more than **300 GB** of Photos and Albums from Google Photos (408559 files zipped, 168168 photos/video files, 740 albums) and moved it into Synology Photos.